ClickCease

 Famous Cases Involving Adverse Possession in the U.S.

-Each state in the U.S. has its own version of adverse possession rules, which mean that squatters have very different rights.
-Squatters in Oregon can claim rights after ten years of continued use, but they have to follow strict rules.
+Bad possession laws are different in every U.S. state, which means that squatters have very different rights.
+People who squat in Oregon can get rights to the land after ten years of use, but they have to follow strict rules.

-For example, California only needs five years if the renter pays property taxes.
-While Texas also needs ten years but doesn’t require tax payments, New York needs both long-term use and exclusive ownership.
+Some states, like California, only need five years if the renter pays the property taxes.
+Texas also needs ten years, but they don’t need to pay taxes.
+New York, on the other hand, needs both long-term use and sole ownership.

 Impact of Squatters on Real Estate Market Values